thenexthub/Codira/docs/AccessControl.md

 protocol, even when the protocol is `public`.
 Currently, requirements may not be given a lower access level than the enclosing protocol.

-Swift does not currently support private protocol conformances, so for runtime consistency, the access level of the conformance of type T to protocol P is equal to the minimum of T\'s access level and P\'s access level; that is, the conformance is accessible whenever both T and P are
+Codira does not currently support private protocol conformances, so for runtime consistency, the access level of the conformance of type T to protocol P is equal to the minimum of T\'s access level and P\'s access level; that is, the conformance is accessible whenever both T and P are